+The consortium will be constituted during the course of the kick-off meeting.
 The kick-off meeting will not take place until the business plan has been published and approved by DIN's Management Board.
-The consortium shall comprise at least three members from different organizations1.
+The consortium shall comprise at least three members from different organizations.
 It is not necessary that these members come from different areas and represent different stakeholders.
 By approving this business plan, the interested parties declare their willingness to participate in the consortium and will be formally named as consortium members, with the associated rights and duties.
 Participants at the kick-off meeting who do not approve the business plan are not given the status of a consortium member and are thus excluded from further decisions made during the kick-off meeting and from any other decisions regarding the project.

-1 Organizations are participating legal entities that send the experts to the DIN SPEC consortium and are assigned to a corporate structure as defined by § 15 of the German Stock Corporation Act or § 271 paragraph 2 of the German Commercial Code.
+&lt;sup>1 Organizations are participating legal entities that send the experts to the DIN SPEC consortium and are assigned to a corporate structure as defined by § 15 of the German Stock Corporation Act or § 271 paragraph 2 of the German Commercial Code.